 Trinity Christian College seeks a full-time Area Director.
 The first year Area Director works collaboratively with the upper class Area Director to lead, develop, and oversee a residence life program that actively contributes to the Student Life purpose and outcomes.
 The Area Director position is a full time, 11 month (48 week) position that requires on site residency.
 A competitive salary and benefit package is available.

 Applicants should be prepared to upload the following during the online application process.
-Review of applications will begin on February 26, 2018.
+Review of applications will begin immediately and continue until the position is filled.

 Expression of faith statement In a separate document, describe your faith commitment in Jesus Christ and how it is expressed through your involvement with the body of Christ and participation in a local church.

 Diversity Statement Please read Trinity’s mission statement, found at http://www.trnty.edu/About-Us/mission.html.
 Trinity’s mission statement states that we “seek to develop a multiracial, multinational and multidenominational student body.”
 In a separate document, describe your vision for diversity at a Christian college and how your vision shapes your work.

 Perspective on Profession Trinity expects that student life/athletics staff will be committed to excellence consistent with our purpose and outcomes.
 Describe how you would approach your work in such a way that would seek excellence while pursuing these outcomes for your students.

 Student Life Purpose and Outcomes We cultivate an academic community in which students flourish as they encounter the triune God with their whole lives and discover the joy of their vocation.

 We embody this purpose in our work in confident hope that all students – blessed by God, redeemed by Christ, and equipped by the Spirit -- will: